Foreign employees and guests

 For further information about what you need to document at the border, please look at the chapter "Before you arrive" below.

 At Entry quarantine and rules upon arrival in Norway you find the up to date quarantine regulations.

 Click for information about War in Ukraine – consequences for UiT students and employees

 You as an individual create the account at UDI.
 There you downloaded all documents confirming your nationality, education etc. UDI then has access to see these documents to check that you are eligible to enter Norway and your position at UiT.
 UiT may not access your account, this is related to rules and regulations protecting you as an individual.

 Please download all documents that you receive related to your case during the process of entering Norway and UiT at the same account.
 In this way, UDI may have access to the documents, and so may the embassy, or the police if there is a question when you cross the border.

 Please inform the heads of the department you are working at as soon as you have received your Norwegian ID or D number.
 This information is essential for UiT to be able to register your employment and salary in our systems.

-As a start for information about Norway, you may visit EURAXESS Norway Under “Information and assistance” you will find information about living and wo0rking in Noreway, and about the digital language course developed at NTNU NoW Guide - NTNU Many are also amused by reading the blog A Frog in the Fjord – A Blog on love, winter, food, and mainly about Norwegian people.
+For information about Norway, you may visit EURAXESS Norway.
+Under “Information and assistance” you will find information about living and working in Norway, and about the digital language course developed at NTNU NoW Guide - NTNU Many are also amused by reading the blog A Frog in the Fjord – A Blog on love, winter, food, and mainly about Norwegian people.